-Solution 7.
-Lack of resources in the AppPool WSUS
+Solution 8.
+Lack of Resources in the AppPool WSUS

-If you are using WSUS server, perhaps the error is due to a lack of resources in the AppPool WSUS on a server.
+If you are using the WSUS server to distribute Windows Update to your clients, perhaps the error is due to a lack of resources in the WSUS IIS AppPool on a server.
 The solution is to remove the limit on the consumed memory.

-Sometimes when using Hyper-V, you may encounter a situation where Windows does not want to update inside the virtual machine (we ran into this on Windows Server 2008 R2).
-The system gives an error 80072EE2 and does not give any explanation.
+Sometimes, you may encounter the situation (while using a Hyper-V) in which Windows does not want to update within the virtual machine (we ran into this on Windows Server 2008 R2).
+The system returns an error 80072EE2 and does not give any explanation.
 As it turned out, the error is related to the transmission parameter of large packets in the properties of the host network card.
 As a host, we have a physical server on which Hyper-V is deployed.

 To solve the problem, run the Device Manager on the Hyper-V host and open the properties of the physical network card:

-Then go to the Advanced tab, find and disable 2 settings Large Send Offload V2 (IPv4) and Large Send Offload V2 (IPv6).
+Go to the Advanced tab, find and disable two settings named Large Send Offload V2 (IPv4) and Large Send Offload V2 (IPv6).
 These settings are responsible for segmenting the network adapter of large data packets.